Bengali at SOAS Language Centre

 SOAS Language Centre offers the following Bengali language courses:

-- Bengali Beginners (Not available in the autumn 2014)
+- Bengali Beginners (Not currently available)

 We can also arrange individually tailored courses and in-company instruction.